skip to content

 Postgraduate Study

 This pathway provides students with the opportunity to study the major themes and debates of Political and Economic Sociology at an advanced level.
 This pathway aims to integrate the consideration of political and economic debates with the study of substantive topics, as well as give a thorough grounding in research methods.
-There are three elements to the pathway:
+There are four elements to the pathway:

 Learning Outcomes